top of page

 Improved processes will surely deepen trust, especially in response to their specific feedback.
 (Not to mention, the opportunity to give feedback and have their voices heard can feel therapeutic in and of itself.)

-The "Retention Alert" message is another helpful tool for agents who use our appointment setting service.
+The "Retention Alert" message is another helpful tool for agents who use our outreach services.

 Agents then receive an email with the call information so they can act quickly to resolve whatever issues have come up.
 While it might seem like a reactive approach, this is a good example of both proactive and reactive efforts working together.
-The initial call to schedule an appointment works to proactively uncover issues that the agents might not have seen otherwise.
+The initial call to to the customer works to proactively uncover issues that the agents might not have seen otherwise.

 Channels to Utilize: